BaiLiping/bailiping.github.io/HealthManagement.md

 ## Psychological Wellbeing

+One of the most helpful resources I find.
+There are tactics that people developed over the years that is proven to be helpful such that we are more likely to act on things that are benefit to us.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLiUrrIiqidTWje-Oc4uA6LZZO8vSaHaDL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 It can be painful, that feeling of being left behind and don't have a path to follow.
 I think the key is to shift the driving force from comparative position to love and the ultimate questions: loneliness, freedom, death and meaninglessness.

 loneliness stems from the contradiction between the desire to share the life and the fact that truth is inherently an individual experience.
 Like all things that people have wrapped their brain one since antiquity, the key lies in the balance.